gregpalmr/airflow-dcos/README.md

     Once the example DAG job is running, you can view the progress on the Airflow Web console by clicking on the "tutorial" DAG listed on the "DAGs" page.

-8. You can optionally reset the Airflow Postgres database schema (erasing all previous data) by running this DC/OS job:
+### 8. You can optionally reset the Airflow Postgres database schema (erasing all previous data) by running this DC/OS job:

      $ dcos job add jobs/airflow-resetdb-job.json

      $ dcos job run airflow-resetdb-job

+### TODO:

+A. Combine the Airflow Scheduler task with the Airflow Websever task using DC/OS Pod support (mulitple containers sharing a mounted volume), so that they can "see" new airflow DAG scheduler requests created by end-users.

+B. Deploy these Airflow tasks using Mesosphere's Service Development Kit or SDK (see https://mesosphere.github.io/dcos-commons/
+).